Nostalgia Nook Antiques

 There’s something magical about a cottage—especially when it’s not just four walls and a roof, but a memory machine.

-Growing up, I spent a lot of time at my Aunt’s cottage, nestled beneath tall pines, where mornings started with the sound of birds and the aroma of fresh coffee drifting through the screen door.
+Growing up, I spent a lot of time at my Aunt Margaret’s cottage, nestled beneath tall pines, where mornings started with the sound of birds and the aroma of fresh coffee drifting through the screen door.
 Even though the furniture was old and the floor creaked in all the right places, it felt like the coziest place in the world.

 Meanwhile, our family cottage sat proudly atop a hill that sloped gently down to the lake.
 From the moment we arrived, excitement took over.
 As soon as the car doors opened, we’d race down that hill barefoot, dodging pinecones, chasing the breeze, and laughing before we even touched the water.

 Not surprisingly, the lake became our playground.
+Our golden pond.
 On warm afternoons, the dock was our launchpad.
 Kids would leap, splash, swim, and float, all while the sun danced across the surface like it was trying to join the fun.
 Towels hung on driftwood posts.
 Popsicles melted faster than we could eat them.
 It was summer, the way it should be.

 Evenings were a whole different kind of magic.
 As the sun dipped low, we’d gather by the fire pit.
 The grownups would swap stories and sip from chipped mugs, while we kids skewered marshmallows, claiming the best roasting sticks like seasoned campers.
 Although some turned out golden brown and others black as charcoal, every one of them tasted like tradition.